ourstudio-se/pldag-rust/README.md

-# Primitive Logic Directed Acyclic Graph (PL‑DAG)
+# Propositional Logic Directed Acyclic Graph (PL‑DAG)

-A **Primitive Logic Directed Acyclic Graph** (PL‑DAG) is a DAG in which every node encodes a logical operation and every leaf represents a literal.
+A **Propositional Logic Directed Acyclic Graph** (PL‑DAG) is a DAG in which every node encodes a logical operation and every leaf represents a literal.
 Interior nodes freely express arbitrary Boolean combinations of their predecessors—for example, an AND‑node evaluates to `true` only if *all* of its incoming nodes (or leaves) evaluate to `true`.
 This flexibility makes the PL‑DAG both powerful and easy to work with.

 ---